How to Programtutorial how-to

 And if you’re thinking about asking a question that says “How do I do XYZ?” then I’ll point you back up to the top: start by breaking your problem down into smaller pieces!

 Hopefully that outlines the process of programming.
-Note that writing code is only one small part of that process.
+Notice that writing code is only one small part of that process.
 The hard part is breaking down a problem into smaller steps and taking on those steps one at a time.
 That’s something you can only learn by doing it yourself!

 So if you’re running through the tutorials and not really doing any homework, you aren’t going to get much out of this site.
 The real point of the site is to encourage you to work through the above process over and over again.
 That’s the only way to become a programmer!